-Eight Tech for Campaigns volunteers deliver strategy and assets for paid social advertising and SMS GOTV push; democratic candidate Rob Quist comes within 6 points of flipping Montana's single at-large congressional seat, just 7 months after Trump won the sate by 20+ points.
+Eight Tech for Campaigns volunteers delivered strategy and assets for a digital advertising and SmartTexting GOTV push for Democratic candidate Rob Quist; Quist came within 6 points of flipping Montana's single at-large congressional seat, just seven months after Trump won the state by 20+ points.

 “Insights gained from our Facebook efforts helped inform broader strategic campaign decisions – e.g., which messages resonated the most with our target audience and whether to do negative messaging and how.”

 -Aurelie Viriot, Marketing Strategy & Analysis Director at Netflix

 The digital advertising team initially focused on amplifying the reach of public figures and other social influencers who had come out in support of Quist.
 The team built audience groups on Facebook and Twitter, tested messaging with each group, optimized their targeting, and shared insights to help the campaign tailor future outreach.
 As the project progressed, the team's scope expanded to include assisting the campaign with all of their paid social advertising, with the goal of driving fundraising, awareness, and voter turnout.

 Meanwhile, the SmartTexting GOTV concentrated on getting students and younger Montanans out to vote, using the same type of text messaging software that the Bernie Sanders campaign leveraged so successfully during the 2016 primary season.
 The team wrote a variety of text message variations targeting different issues and voter segments, and analyzed the impact of initial sends to help the Quist campaign hone in on the most effective approach.

 “When the Quist campaign embraced text messaging as a tool I felt like we made a real and meaningful contribution – one that can extend beyond just this one race.”